 It’s 12:52 AM and I’ve just finished ‘officially’ editing my debut YA novel, Akarnae.
 I mean, sure, I’ve edited it (and re-edited it) heaps before, but I worked with an actual editor this time, one who gave (seriously cool) professional feedback.
 I’ve never had an editor before, but can I just say here, they’re awesome.
 Or, mine is, at least.
 She’s like a word-ninja.
-I feel like I need to get my hands on one of these and send it her way:

 I’m just amazed by how the simplest of suggestions really helped add depth to my manuscript.
 Even things like, ‘… It’s more dramatic if you delete this word…’ and ‘… Add a sentence here about [whatever]’.
 I feel like my story has just become so much more than what it was before.
 It’s like a caterpillar that has transformed into a butterfly.
 And now it’s ready to fly.

 I’m also so, so, so happy with the new beginning.
 I was never a fan of my original beginning (which actually wasn’t even the original-original beginning), and that sucked because beginnings are important—especially in books!
 But now I absolutely love it.
 And there are other parts that are so much richer now as well.
 I’m just so pleased with how it’s turned out!

 But you know what?
 I’m also really nervous.
 Because while I know that it still has to go through proof-readers and the like before it’s released to the public, now that the actual story editing is complete, it’s pretty much done—and that means people will soon be reading it.